e-v-o-l-v-e/local-content-share/README.md

 ### Backend Data Structure

-The application creates a `data` directory to store all uploaded files, uploaded text snippets, notepad notes (in `files`, `text`, and `notepad` subfolders respectively).
+The application creates a `data` directory to store all uploaded files, text snippets, notepad notes, and links (in `files/`, `text/`, `md.file`, and `links.file` respectively).
 File expirations are saved in an `expiration.json` file in the data directory.
 Make sure the application has write permissions for the directory where it runs.

-## Acknowledgements

-The following people have contributed to the project:

-- [TheArktect](https://github.com/TheArktect) - Added CLI argument for listen address.
-- A lot of other users who created feature requests via GitHub issues.